Symmetry, Thermodynamics and Topology in Active Matter

 More recently it has been shown that in regenerating \emph{Hydra}, supra-cellular actin fibers also lead to active nematic order with significant morphological features developing at long-lived but dynamic $+1$ defects.
 Here the topology of the tissue is spherical and so, in the absence of topology change, the nematic texture is required to have a net topological charge of 2 fixed by the Euler characteristic of the sphere.
 This requirement has minimal solutions consisting of either four $+1/2$ defects, two $+1/2$s and one $+1$, or two $+1$s.
 Any additional number of defect-antidefect pairs also satisfy the constraint.
 In \emph{Hydra} two $+1$ defects form and nucleate the head and tail.
 This is interesting because the energy associated with defect formation goes as the square of the defect charge, hence the formation of a $+1$ defect is energetically disfavored - the intrinsic elastic energy of a $+1$ defect is twice that of two $+1/2$s.
-Interactions between active $+1/2$ defects, however, lead to attractive forces that lead to tighly bound states of two $+1/2$ defects~\cite{shankar2018defect} and this state has the same far-field texture as a $+1$ defect.
+Interactions between active $+1/2$ defects, however, lead to attractive forces that lead to tightly bound states of two $+1/2$ defects~\cite{shankar2018defect} and this state has the same far-field texture as a $+1$ defect.
 Thus like-sign defect-defect attraction in active nematics is responsible for the head and tail of regenerating \emph{Hydra} -- amazing!
 Once again the distinctive environment in the neighborhood of an essential singularity drives fundamental morphological development.